Moyle Interconnector: Mutual Energy

 Mutual Energy is a mutual company which manages the Moyle Interconnector (and some high pressure gas transmission assets including the Scotland-Northern Ireland Pipeline) for the benefit of Northern Ireland's energy consumers.

 Economic aspects

 Exports to Scotland had historically been limited to 80 MW due to National Grid UK transmission constraints.
 With the increase in renewable energy on the Northern Irish and Irish grids, Mutual Energy worked with National Grid to increase export capacity.
 Two-day ahead projections of wind in Scotland were used to allow flows of up to 300 MW.
-The 80 MW constraint was reduced in stages, with firm export capacity being increased to 250MW, and then finally to 500 MW in 2021.
+The 80 MW constraint was reduced in stages, with firm export capacity being increased to 250 MW, and then finally to 500 MW in 2021.

 Moyle also provides frequency support services to both System Operator for Northern Ireland (SONI) and National Grid.
 These services provide for fast change of power flow in the event of a network disturbance on either the NI or Scotland transmission systems.